12-17 on admission

 Social pedagogy – We use social pedagogy as our core philosophy of care, incorporating a trauma-informed approach which recognises the impact of previous adverse experiences on young people.

 Staff training – Our Manager and Deputy Manager are experienced children’s homes managers.
-Our staff are trained in an award-winning level 3 course in Therapeutic Work with Children and Young People, with most staff continuing on to a Level 5 Foundation Degree.
+Our staff are trained in a mandatory qualification to work in a children’s home, with most staff continuing on to a Level 5 Foundation Degree.
 In addition, staff receive continuing professional development and training in social pedagogy and the other skills needed for their roles.

 State-of-the-art home – The home has been recently refurbished and done up to the highest standards.
 Each young person has their own well-proportioned en-suite bedroom with a desk for private study, and we help young people to decorate and arrange their rooms to reflect their tastes and preferences.
 There is a garden with space for BBQs, playing and growing vegetables.
 The home is in a pleasant leafy area, around lots of houses and a with good high street nearby.